+Policy Implications:

-Policy Implications: In line with Council Policies
+In line with Council Policies

-Financial Implications: The achievement of savings of
+Financial Implications:

-(Authorised by the Section 151 Officer) investing short ter medium term fina
+(Authorised by the Section 151 Officer)

-The achievement of savings on the cost of financing the Council's debt through repayment, and rescheduling, together with interest earned by investing short term cash surpluses, is a crucial part of the Council's medium term financial strategy.
+The minimisation of the cost of financing the Council's debt through repayment, conversion and rescheduling, together with interest earned by investing short term cash surpluses, is a crucial part of the Council's medium term financial strategy.
 This has to be carefully balanced against the level of risk incurred.

-The financial implications of treasury activities are determined by:
+The financial implications are determined by:

-- 1. The value and timing and interest rate of any borrowing undertaken (if any) - 2.
+- 1. The value and timing of any borrowing undertaken (if any) - 2.
 The amount of cash available for investment and the return achieved on this investment

-A saving on interest of £0.499m was achieved against the 2019/20 budget by delaying borrowing and from greater than budgeted for returns on the investment balances.
-Borrowing and investment rates are monitored daily in order to ensure any borrowing is taken up at the optimum time.
+A saving on interest paid of £0.589m was achieved against the 2020/21 budget.
+Borrowing and investment rates will continue to be monitored in order to ensure any borrowing is taken up at the optimum time.

-The investment returns for 2019/20 were £0.577m greater than the London Interbank Bid Rate (LIBID) benchmark.
+The investment returns for 2020/21 were £0.724m greater than the London Interbank Bid Rate (LIBID) benchmark, reflecting a proactive approach to cash forecasting, balancing liquidity with the marginal increase in interest rates available on fixed term investments.